Religion in Albania: Communism

 Before the Communists took power in 1944, it was estimated that of Albania's population of roughly 1,180,500 persons, about 70% belonged to Islamic sects while 30% belonged to Christian sects.
 Among the Muslims, at least 200,000 (or 17%) were Bektashis, while most of the rest were Sunnis, in addition to a collection of much smaller orders.
 Among the Christians, 212,500 (18%) were Orthodox while 142,000 (12%) were Catholic.

 The Agrarian Reform Law of August 1946 nationalized most property of religious institutions, including the estates of monasteries, orders, and dioceses.
 Many clergy and believers were tried, tortured, and executed.
 All foreign Catholic priests, monks, and nuns were expelled in 1946.

-Mother Teresa was a world-renowned missionary of Albanian birth.
+Mother Teresa was a Macedonian–born ethnic Albanian who later became a world-renowned missionary.

 Religious communities or branches that had their headquarters outside the country, such as the Jesuit and Franciscan orders, were henceforth ordered to terminate their activities in Albania.
 Religious institutions were forbidden to have anything to do with the education of the young, because that had been made the exclusive province of the state.
 All religious communities were prohibited from owning real estate and from operating philanthropic and welfare institutions and hospitals.

 Although there were tactical variations in First Secretary of the Communist Party Enver Hoxha's approach to each of the major denominations, his overarching objective was the eventual destruction of all organized religion in Albania.
 Between 1945 and 1953, the number of priests was reduced drastically and the number of Catholic churches was decreased from 253 to 100, and all Catholics were stigmatized as fascists.

 The campaign against religion peaked in the 1960s.
 Beginning in 1967 the Albanian authorities began a violent campaign to try to eliminate religious life in Albania.
 Despite complaints, even by Party of Labour of Albania members, all churches, mosques, tekkes, monasteries, and other religious institutions were either closed down or converted into warehouses, gymnasiums, or workshops by the end of 1967.
 By May 1967, religious institutions had been forced to relinquish all 2,169 churches, mosques, cloisters, and shrines in Albania, many of which were converted into cultural centres for young people.
 As the literary monthly Nendori reported the event, the youth had thus "created the first atheist nation in the world."

 The clergy were publicly vilified and humiliated, their vestments taken and desecrated.
 More than 200 clerics of various faiths were imprisoned, others were forced to seek work in either industry or agriculture, and some were executed or starved to death.
 The monastery of the Franciscan order in Shkodër was set on fire, which resulted in the death of four elderly monks.

 A major center for anti-religious propaganda was the National Museum of Atheism (Muzeu Ateist) in Shkodër, the city viewed by the government as the most religiously conservative.